hipe/tmx/common/doc/issues/030-boxxy.md

-but we do not cache every name structure that we build because (depending on how it's used) it could eat up a lot of memory unnecessarily. (imagine if the "operator branch" was use to parse arbitrary input streams.) so we only cache those names that are determined to be members of the boxxy module.
+but we do not cache every name structure that we build because (depending on how it's used) it could eat up a lot of memory unnecessarily. (imagine if the "feature branch" was use to parse arbitrary input streams.) so we only cache those names that are determined to be members of the boxxy module.